 We say it, we make it, we love pico!
 Now what the heck does it mean?

-Who am I kidding?
-I googled it and found a clip in Wikopedia stating it literally means “rooster’s beak.
+I googled it and found a clip in Wikopedia stating it literally means rooster’s beak.
+Yep, that's right!
 People originally at it by pinching pieces between their thumb and forefinger.

-- cherry or grape tomatoes – if it’s summertime where you are go for the garden ripe, fresh tomatoes.
-The rest of the year, you can count on cherry, grape or even roma tomatoes to get you by!
+- fresh tomatoes - – if it’s summertime where you are go for the garden fresh, ripe tomatoes.
+The rest of the year, you can count on cherry tomatoes, grape tomatoes, roma tomatoes, or even plum tomatoes to get you by!

 - fresh cilantro – if you love cilantro, then by all means use it!
 If cilantro tastes like dish soap (you know who you are…), then you can substitute flat leaf parsley for the color, flavor and texture.